-You must arrive in Japan between the dates of September 11 and October 9 for your airfare to be covered by MEXT.
-Tokyo Tech recommends you arrive in Japan between September 18 and October 9 because the dormitories will not be available before September 17.
+You must arrive in Japan between the dates of September 16 and October 14 for your airfare to be covered by MEXT.
+The dormitories will not be available before September 23.
 Please try to travel on a weekday.
 If you will be staying in a Tokyo Tech dormitory, you will probably not be able to check in on a Saturday, Sunday or national holiday.
-Also, depending on the time of your arrival in Tokyo (i.e., late afternoon or evening), you may not be able to check in to the dormitory on the same day and will need to arrange alternative accommodation for yourself for the nights until you can check in.

-As each dormitory sets its own check-in desk schedule, please check the information for your specific dormitory when the assignments are announced in July.
-For your reference, September 16 and 23, 2019 will be national holidays in Japan.
+As each dormitory sets its own check-in desk schedule, please check the information for your specific dormitory when the assignments are announced in August.
+For your reference, September 21 and 22, 2020 will be national holidays.

 As proof for MEXT of your arrival in Japan, you will be requested to submit the boarding pass stubs from your flights to Tokyo Tech's Student Support Division.
 Please keep your boarding pass stubs for submission.
 You will be held responsible for the airfare if you do not submit them.